-Dr. Andrew Ian Carlson is a clinical assistant professor in the Department of Theatre and Dance, teaching courses in dramaturgy, Shakespeare and theatre studies.
-He is the head of the B.A. in Theatre and Dance program and has served as the chair of the Season Selection Committee and Undergraduate Executive Committee.
+Dr. Andrew Carlson is a faculty member in the Department of Theatre and Dance at The University of Texas at Austin where he teaches courses in dramaturgy, Shakespeare, acting and performance studies.
+He serves as the co-head of the undergraduate studies B.A. in Theatre and Dance program.

 As a dramaturg and actor, Dr. Carlson has worked with the Oregon Shakespeare Festival, Children's Theatre of Charlotte, Guthrie Theatre, First Folio Theatre, ZACH Theatre, Austin Shakespeare, American Records and Children's Theatre of Madison.
 As an actor, he has done new play readings for playwrights such as Steven Dietz, Allison Gregory, Lisa Loomer, Andrew Hinderaker, David Valdes Greenwood, Katie Bender and KJ Sanchez.
 He is an artistic associate with The Great River Shakespeare Festival where he has worked as an actor and educator for ten seasons, playing roles such as Hamlet (Hamlet), Edmund (King Lear), Jim O'Connor (The Glass Menagerie), Hotspur (Henry IV, Part I) and the Poet (An Iliad).
 The 2017 Great River Shakespeare Festival production of An Iliad, which Carlson co-directed with Tarah Flanagan and Eva Scholz-Carlson, went on tour to the University of California, Irvine and Utah State University.
 In 2019, it will be produced at The Cleveland Playhouse and the Pacific Conservatory of the Performing Arts (PCPA).